Castles and Gardens of Scotland

 Loch Ness and Urquhart Castle

-Loch Ness is most famous for Scotland’s legendary sea monster, Nessie but its also home to the commanding Urquhart Castle.
+Loch Ness is most famous for Scotland’s legendary sea monster, Nessie but it’s also home to the commanding Urquhart Castle.
 This historic fortress, which dates back to the 13th century, offers breathtaking views of Loch Ness and the surrounding hills.
 This is a great castle for anyone interested in learning about the Scottish Wars of Independence.

 Dornoch and Dunrobin Castle